dnbaker/dashing2/README.md

 Clustering: scipy.cluster.hierarchy and fastcluster.hierarchy yield fast, concise clusterings, if distances are emitted.

+To perform query-set vs reference-set comparison, see `-Q/--qfile` usage -- this yields a full rectangular matrix.

+This is particularly useful for asymmetric similarities, such as containment.

 **Use 2 -- Sketch \+ Top-k NN graphs**